alphaee/ISP/README.md

 - Fixed score so highscores are saved
 - Made game less laggy by only displaying enemies in range of player

+7/30/15
+- Added the vertical animation for BackAndForth

 7/29/15
 - Implemented Instructions and Credits screens
 - Different Shield pictures depending on the number of shields the player has